Kim Jong Un: Cult of personality

-Political reforms
+Political developments

 Kim has changed North Korea's internal power dynamics, increasing the influence of the WPK while decreasing the power of the military.
 In May 2016, he organized the WPK's 7th Congress, its first congress since 1980.
 In the congress, Kim was reelected as leader of the WPK, though his title of First Secretary was changed to Chairman (a title held by his grandfather from 1949 to 1966).

 The Supreme People's Assembly (SPA) subsequently amended the constitution in June 2016, abolishing the National Defence Commission (NDC) except in times of war, and replacing it with the State Affairs Commission (SAC), which was named the "supreme policy-oriented leadership body of state power".
 Kim became the Chairman of the State Affairs Commission on 29 June 2016.
 These amendments marked the decrease of the military's influence, with the newly established SAC including more civilian and less military members than the NDC.

 During the 2019 North Korean parliamentary election, Kim Jong Un became the first North Korean leader to not stand as a candidate for the SPA.
 The constitution was further amended in 2019 by the SPA.
 References to Juche and Songun were replaced by Kimilsungism–Kimjongilism, and the constitution stipulated that the mission of North Korea's armed forces was to "defend unto death the Party Central Committee headed by the great Comrade Kim Jong Un"; this made Kim the first North Korean leader to be named in the constitution while currently holding power.
 The chairman of the State Affairs Commission's status was amended to be the "supreme leader who represents the state", effectively making Kim Jong Un both de jure and de facto head of state; previously the president of the Presidium of the SPA was the de jure head of state.
 The chairman also was named as the commander-in-chief of the armed forces as well as the "supreme representative of all the Korean people".